spencer484/Reading_Notes/Reading_7.md

 ----
 ### Tables

 Tables are pretty staight forward.
 I have never had too much of a issue with them.
-For the most part you declare your <table> and then you have table rows <tr> followed by table data <td>.
+For the most part you declare your "<table>" and then you have table rows "<tr>" followed by table data "<td>".
 You can get fancy with spanning columns and rows as well adding footers and spacing but this is a little more rare.

 ----
 ### Functions, Methods, and Objects